Lattice-Automation/synbio/README.md

 ## Example

 In the example below, the user specifies a combinatorial library design.
-Each list (`record_bin`) appended to the design is another bin of `SeqRecords` to try concatenating with all other `SeqRecords` in adjacent bins.
+All SeqRecords are tested for circularization with other SeqRecords.
+New and valid plasmids are assembled.

 Behind the scenes, `synbio` is filtering all combinations of `SeqRecords` from the design that will circularize into valid plasmids (via [circuits in a graph](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-015-0544-x/figures/1)).
 After running the `protocol`, users can export plate maps (`to_csv()`), composite plasmids (`to_fasta()`, `to_genbank()`), and assembly instructions (`to_txt()`, `to_picklists()`).